 - Add chicken stock, curry powder, thyme and salt and pepper to taste.
 Bring to a boil for 5 minutes.

 - Add rice and bay leaves and mix well.
 Reduce heat and cover.
 Simmer on low until the liquid is absorbed and the rice is cooked to your liking, about 20 minutes.
 You may need a bit longer.
 Add in water or chicken stock if needed for more moisture.
+It should be light and fluffy (unless you prefer wetter rice).

 - Remove from heat and remove the lid.
 Let sit for 5 minutes and fluff the rice with a fork or wooden spoon, as desired.